conde-nast-international/cnid-tech-tests/README.md

 ### FAQ

 Q: What browsers must I support?
-A: Latest firefox & chrome, but don't worry about any browser inconsistencies
+A: Latest firefox & chrome, but don't worry about any browser inconsistencies.

 Q: Can I use transpilers?
-A: Yes, but you [may not need to](http://kangax.github.io/compat-table/es6/)
+A: Yes, but you [may not need to](http://kangax.github.io/compat-table/es6/).

 Q: Can I use libraries, frameworks, etc?
-A: Yes, but please consider the 'What we are looking for?' guidelines
+A: Yes, but please consider the 'What we are looking for?' guidelines.

+Q: Should my solution be client-side only/server-side only/client-server?
+A: That's up to you.
+We are interested in how you solve the problem, so we don't want to force you down any particular route.